Skip to Content

 Winter crafts are one of the best ways to ensure little hands stay busy while you focus on holiday preparations.

-We have a bunch of cool activities, from a moose handprint craft to tissue paper polar bears, and polar bear do a dot worksheets.
+We have a variety of activities, from a moose handprint craft to tissue paper polar bears, and polar bear do a dot worksheets.

 Many of these winter ideas for kids require supplies you probably have stashed in a drawer somewhere around the house.
 Others require almost zero prep!
 But one thing’s for sure: all of them are a bucket load of fun!